cleopatra27/chocotea/README.md

 # ChocoTea ☕️
-A library that generates postman collection and tests from java code.
+A library that generates postman collection, environment and integration tests from java code.

 The aim of chocotea is to help reduce the amount of time it takes to setup a postman collection with requests and tests manually.